HL7/fhir-pdmp/input/pagecontent/cds-smart.md

   - order-select which fires at the start of the ordering process
   - patient-view which occurs when the provider first views the patient's chart in an encounter

-... are preferable to those that happen after the provider has made determinations.
+... may be preferable to those that happen after the provider has made determinations.

+However, if receiving finalized order details in the CDS request would better enable the PDMP's CDS service to respond, use of the order-sign hook may be more appropriate.

 <p></p>